ezaquarii/vpn-at-home/README.rst

 headaches go away.

 I use it installed on my private laptop, the same way I use CUPS (printer stuff, aka localhost-colon-six-three-one).

+**Why it contains those tar.gz files in pypi directory?**

+1. To enable offline builds;
+2. To ship entire app in form of a source code, which is required by Launchpad;
+3. To have reproducible builds, independent from external repositories;

+Please read about
+`npm package that broke the internet <https://duckduckgo.com/?q=npm+package+that+broke+the+internet>`_ to undestand the downside of pulling your dependencies from 3rd party sources during build time.

 **How to change server address after it is created?**